Graaly/webapp/README.md

 ## Enable HTTPS on dev environment

 Remove the cache of your browser (if you renew the certificate)

 Use utility [**mkcert**](https://github.com/FiloSottile/mkcert).
-It allows to easily create a custom Certification Authority, generate certificates for any IP/domain, and make all your dev devices trust them.
+It allows to easily create a custom Certification Authority, generate certificates for any IP/domain, and make all your dev devices trust them :

+$ mkcert -install
+$ mkcert "dev.graaly.com" localhost 127.0.0.1 ::1
+Move the 2 files created in the /webapp/certs folder, and rename as webapp-dev-cert.pem and webapp-dev-key.pem

-Follow [this procedure](https://stackoverflow.com/a/15076602/488666) to install certificate in "trusted root certification authorities" store.
+Optional: Follow [this procedure](https://stackoverflow.com/a/15076602/488666) to install certificate in "trusted root certification authorities" store.

 # Testing